physiozoo/physiozoo.github.io/docs/sections/getting_started/getting_started.rst

 Getting Started With PhysioZoo
 ==============================

-This is how to get started:
+This is how to get started with the **PhysioZoo** software in three steps:

-    1. Download the source code or software
+    1. Download the **PhysioZoo** software,
-    Source code [Link]
-    Software [Link]
+    [Link to exe or download webpage]

-    2. Insall PhysioZoo on your computer
+    2. Install **PhysioZoo** on your computer by following the instruction,
-    Source code: set the path to the library from your Matlab session
-    Software: follow the instruction to install PhysioZoo

-    3. Start analysing data using PhyioZoo
+    3. Start analysing data using PhyioZoo!
+Start with one of the examples provided: File -> Open File -> rabbit -> qrs_Rabbit_02_part_4

+A series of `hands on' tutorials are provided as part of the documentation.
+Enjoy the journey!

+This is how to get started with the **PhysioZoo** library in three steps:

+    1. Download the **PhysioZoo** source code,

+    2. [See the installation webpage of http://fecgsyn.com/ - we need something like that.]